Skip to main content

 Common Questions

 Drinking the tea is usually better than taking an extract, because you also get L-theanine and other balanced compounds.
-EGCG extracts are stronger but more "unbalanced" pharmacology, with higher liver risk at high doses.
+EGCG extracts are stronger but carry higher liver risk at high doses.
 I usually start patients on matcha and reserve extracts for specific clinical reasons.

 Yes, drinking green tea is safe for the liver in healthy adults.
 Liver injury is almost always tied to high-dose EGCG capsules (above 800 mg per day) taken on an empty stomach.
 People with existing liver disease should avoid concentrated extracts and stick to brewed tea.